Engineer your future — and the world's — with a biomedical engineering bachelor's degree from the University of Wisconsin-Eau Claire.

 Engaged faculty.
 All UWEC courses are taught by expert, caring faculty who make you and your success their top priority.
 Here, you won't just be a number.
 Professors will know you by name and do all they can to support you in earning your degree and finding a career path you love.

-As a result of longer life expectancy and higher rates of healthcare spending that increase the demand for medical and assistive devices, biomedical engineering graduates are in high demand.
-Graduates leave with the knowledge and skills necessary to develop interventions that preserve and promote health and well-being.
-Students may find themselves working in manufacturing environments or at universities, hospitals, research facilities or medical institutions.
+With a degree in biomedical engineering from UW-Eau Claire, you'll quickly find countless job opportunities await you.
+Graduates leave with the knowledge and skills necessary to apply engineering practices to solve human health problems, developing interventions that preserve and promote health and well-being.
+Students may find themselves working in manufacturing environments or at universities, hospitals, research facilities, medical institutions or healthcare and technology companies.

 Biomedical engineering jobs